wckdrzr/Gaspar/README.md

 - `[ExportFor(GasparType.TypeScript | GasparType.CSharp)]` to export to TypeScript and CSharp.

-- `[ExportFor(GasparType.FrontEnd)]` to export to TypeScript, Angular and Ocelot.

 - `[ExportFor(GasparType.All | ~Gaspar.Ocelot)]` to export to all types, except Ocelot.

+The `types` parameter is an `int`, but you should use one of the properties in the `GasparType` static class provided.
+Using an int value will be unclear, and it will not work.
+It is setup like this (rather than an enum) to allow the options to be extended - see `GroupTypes` below.

+There is also an overload attribute that accepts a string should you want to use it like that, for example: `[ExportFor("TypeScript")]`.
+This is not recommend, but some may find it useful.

 ### Notes

-- Feel free to use `&` or `|` to join types; they will have the same effect.
+- Use `|` to join/add types.
+Using `&` may work but is unpredictable.

-- The bitwize NOT operator `~` will remove the type; particularly useful as above, or when you want to override the parent attribute on the controller class
+- The bitwize NOT operator `~` will remove the type; particularly useful as above, or when you want to override the parent attribute on the class

 - Exports will only work if they are configured to output in `gaspar.config.json`